loomio/loomio-docs/en/src/user_manual/groups/tags/index.md

 ![](tags_view.png)

-## Create tags
+## Applying tags

-You can create and apply tags when you start or edit a thread.
+Tags can be applied by any member of the group or subgroup to threads and polls.
+Tags are applied when you start or edit a thread or poll.

 ![](tags_add.png)

 Click on the tags field to display a list of the current tags in your group.
 Click a tag to add to the thread.

 Or you can start typing and existing tags will appear for you to add.

+## Create tags

+Only admins of the parent group can create tags for the parent group and any subgroup.

 To add a tag, go to the 'tag +' icon to the right of the page.